-In fact, I have analyzed ~80000 transactions relating to ~18000 NFTs on the CryptoArt NFT market site SuperRare (which is just one of many CryptoArt NFT platforms, and by no means the worst offender from this perspective).
+In fact, I have analyzed ~80000 transactions relating to ~18000 NFTs on the CryptoArt NFT market site SuperRare (which is just one of many CryptoArt NFT platforms).

 Note that this is more than double that of an average ETH transaction.

-A single NFT can involve dozens of transactions, and potentially more.
+A single NFT can involve many transactions.
 These include minting, bidding, cancelling, sales and transfer of ownership.
 If we were to break down the footprint by transaction type, we get (details in Part 2):

-In fact, of the ~18000 CryptoArt NFTs that I analyzed, the average NFT has a footprint of around 340 kWh and 211 KgCO2 (details in Part 2).
+In fact, of the ~18000 CryptoArt NFTs that I analyzed, the average NFT has a footprint of around 340 kWh, 211 KgCO2 (details in Part 2).

 This single NFT’s footprint is equivalent to a EU resident’s total electric power consumption for more than a month, with emissions equivalent to driving for 1000Km, or flying for 2 hours.

 And I would like to again point out, that this energy consumption is simply for the act of using a Proof-of-Work (PoW) based blockchain — that was designed deliberately² to be so compute intensive— to keep track of bids and sales.
 It excludes the energy consumption of the actual production of the work.
 It excludes the energy consumption related to storing the work online.
 It excludes the energy consumption of the website itself, or the computers of those involved in minting, bidding or selling.